-We just have to figure out what that thing is that we’re supposed to be doing in life and do it.
+We just have to figure out what that thing that we’re supposed to be doing is in life and do it.
 Watch your thoughts, they become words.
 Watch your words, they become actions.
 Watch your actions, they become habits.
 Watch your habits, they become character.
-Watch your character, it becomes your destiny.
+Watch your character, it becomes your destiny, Lao Tzu.
 Not bad, huh?
 Question mark, oui, oui.

-A random photo I bumped into, a while ago, of Kate Moss (my laptop and, really, every device of mine and not only, is full of pictures of Kate Moss and many of them have this super famous quote of hers I adore: Kate, you can’t have fun all the time!
-Why the fuck can’t I?) has the caption: There is nobody that’s ever really been able to take care of me.
+A random photo, of Kate Moss, I bumped into, a while ago has the caption: There is nobody that’s ever really been able to take care of me.
 Johnny [Depp] did for a bit.
 I believed what he said, like if I said ‘What do I do?’, he’d tell me.
 And that’s what I missed when I left.
 I really lost the gauge of somebody I could trust.
 Nightmare.
 Years and years of crying.
 Oh, the tears!

 Doesn‘t this sound as great as to love and be loved in return does?
 Even when it gets sad, if it gets sad, it doesn‘t have to, knowing that we loved and were loved in return is what I believe this next song sounds like.
 Regardless of the ending.
-Although I have stopped watching romantic movies with sad endings.
-I’m too big of a romantic to not having switched to happy endings.
+I stopped, however, watching romantic movies with sad endings.
+I’m too big of a romantic to not have switched to happy endings.

 I often ask people what has been their favorite age to be in their life.
 The only people who ever say their 20’s are people who are still in their 20’s, is French philosopher Paul Nizan’s famous quote.

 Ten possibilities were just not enough in my twenties.
 It’s the infinite possibilities that should be considered at any age.
-We should never stop dreaming big or getting to know the woman/man/transgender/etc we want to be and be more of that, be more of who we really are.
+We don’t stop from dreaming big or from getting to know the woman/man/etc we want to be and be more of that, be more of who we really are.
 Doing the right thing, even when nobody knows about it, helps.
-So does when your personality meets your soul.
+Your personality meeting your soul does, too.
 It’s backbone meets character meets personality meets soul and they all fall in love with humour.
-Although saying this is cheesier than it is funny, but hey, I would rather cuddle then have sex.
+Saying this is cheesier than it is funny, but hey, I would rather cuddle then have sex.

 a. k. a. the word we think, but dare not speak: L-O-V-E, love.